mz0121coder/100-days-of-code/README.md

 Link to work: [PostgresSQL workshop](https://github.com/mz0121coder/postgres-sql-workshop)

+### Day 74: May 22, 2023.

+Reviewed flashcards for HTML, CSS, JavaScript and React.
+Started the new week with an overview of authentication, industry guest talk and a workshop later in the day.

+Notes from today:

+## What is authentication?

+Authentication is the process of verifying the identity of a user or system.
+It ensures that a user is who they claim to be before granting access to resources or services.
+Authentication is a critical component of security in digital systems and is used to protect sensitive data, applications, and other resources.

+## What is authorization?

+Authorization is the process of determining what a user or system is allowed to do once their identity has been authenticated.
+It involves defining the rules and permissions that control access to specific resources or services.
+Authorization is used to ensure that users are only permitted to access the resources and services that they are entitled to.

+## When might you want to add authentication/authorization to your app?
+When might you not want to?

+You would want to add authentication and authorization to your app if you need to protect sensitive data or resources from unauthorized access.
+This is typically the case for applications that handle financial, healthcare, or personal data.

+You might not want to add authentication and authorization if your app is a simple static website that does not require users to log in or access any restricted resources.

+### Cookie-based authentication vs. JWTs

+### Pros of cookie-based authentication:

+- Easy to implement and use with browser-based web applications
+- Cookies can be used to store session data, making it easy to maintain user state across requests
+- Cookies can be set to expire, providing a level of security and control over user access

+### Cons of cookie-based authentication:

+- Cookies can be vulnerable to cross-site scripting (XSS) attacks
+- Cookies can be limited in their functionality and flexibility when it comes to sending data between the client and server
+- Cookies can only be used with HTTP, not other protocols such as WebSockets or REST APIs

+### Pros of JWT-based authentication:

+- JWTs can be used with any type of application, not just browser-based web applications
+- JWTs are less vulnerable to XSS attacks than cookies
+- JWTs can be used for authentication and authorization, providing greater flexibility and granular control over user access

+### Cons of JWT-based authentication:

+- JWTs can be more complex to implement and use than cookies
+- JWTs cannot be revoked once issued, meaning that compromised tokens can still potentially be used by an attacker

+### Steps involved in cookie-based authentication:

+1. User enters their login credentials on the client-side application.
+2. The server sends a response containing the session cookie to the client-side application.
+3. The client-side application stores the session cookie locally.
+4. The client-side application sends the session cookie with every subsequent request to the server.
+5. The server validates the session cookie and responds accordingly.

+### Steps involved in JWT-based authentication:

+1. User enters their login credentials on the client-side application.
+2. The server verifies the login credentials and generates a JWT.
+3. The server sends the JWT to the client-side application.
+4. The client-side application stores the JWT locally (usually in local storage or a cookie).
+5. The client-side application sends the JWT with every subsequent request to the server.
+6. The server verifies the JWT and responds accordingly.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)